AditiBelle/CS330Swift/README.md

 ## CLASSES & INHERITANCE:

 Swift is an object oriented language.
 Objects are called in an instance of a class.
 Unlike Java and Python, in Swift there is no need to convert the objects to a string in order to get printed out.
-Simpply using the print statement will suffice.
+Simply using the print statement will suffice.

 Swift also supports inheritance by allowing the ability to create a new class from an existing class.
-Unlike using multiple files t carry out inheritance, Swift allows for inheritance to happen on the same file.
+Unlike using multiple files to carry out inheritance, Swift allows for inheritance to happen on the same file.
 In Swift, the same method in a subclass overrides the same method in the superclass.